 In contrast, for a Pencil-and-Paper exam, you arrive along with hundreds of other people and are shown to a large table in a very large open auditorium where you can begin to set up all the references you have brought.
 Yes, no cell phones or computers, but you can have just about anything else including food and drink, though at some locations these are restricted.
 In the CBT cubicle, you can’t even chew gum.
 In the pencil and paper environment, there is an air of excitement and expectation, that you are part of a bigger world.
 Yes, you are sitting in a pre-assigned seat and someone asks for your ID, but that is it.
 You sit waiting for the exam to begin among a great many others with the same ambition of becoming a PE.
 Instructions are read to you by a person at the front of the room, usually at a podium.
 A team of proctors circulate, helping people get settled.
 Professional, but very friendly.
 During the exam, if you have to use the restroom, you simply raise your hand.
 Once the Pencil-and-Paper exam starts, there is a big clock on the wall and periodically the time remaining will be announced.
 Again, none of the intimidation generated by the CBT format.

 Those are my impressions of the two vastly different exam experiences, and the Pencil-and-Paper exam wins hands down in my book.
 I can tell you that without a doubt I would not be looking forward to taking the exam under CBT format conditions.
 I would like to think that it would not affect the outcome, however, I am sure my stress level would be maxed out during the entire experience.
 If the CBT experience does not appeal to you, then your only option is to take the Pencil-and-Paper PE exam now and pass!
-Once the change has been made to the CBT format, there will be no other options.
+After the October 2019 Exam, the CBT format will be your only option.

 Allowable Items – CBT Exam versus Pencil-and-Paper Exam